Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/performance-and-caching.md

 ### Dynamic targeting cache considerations

 Amplitude Experiment allows you to target feature-flags and experiments based on dynamic properties (user properties and behavioral cohorts) synced from Amplitude Analytics.
-Since these properties are not included in the fetch request, you may be receiving cached experiment results for up to an hour (the TTL) until the cache misses and the user is re-evaluated with the most recent dynamic properties.
+Because these properties aren't included in the fetch request, you may be receiving cached experiment results for up to an hour (the TTL) until the cache misses and the user is re-evaluated with the most recent dynamic properties.

 #### Amplitude user properties